Coronavirus & Social Security Disability Questions in Detroit, MI

 How will the coronavirus affect my continuing disability review (CDR)?

-One thing Social Security did cease with the spread of the coronavirus was CDRs—in which they check after a period of years whether your health problems are still severe enough that you can’t work and still need benefits.
+When the coronavirus first began spreading across the United States, Social Security stopped conducting CDRs—in which they check after a period of years whether your health problems are still severe enough that you can’t work and still need benefits.

 Can I get Social Security Disability and unemployment?